Clybius/ComfyUI-Extra-Samplers/README.md

 ### Currently included extra samplers:
 * RES (+ Somewhat naively momentumized and modified, thanks to Kat and Birch-San for the source implementation!)
-* DPMPP Dual SDE (+ Somewhat naively momentumized)
+* DPMPP Dual SDE (+ Somewhat naively momentumized, tis simply DPMPP SDE with an added SDE akin to how 3M samples)
-* Clyb 4M SDE (A modified DPMPP 3M SDE, egotisticalized by yours truly)
+* Clyb 4M SDE (A modified DPMPP 3M SDE, with an added SDE, egotisticalized by yours truly)
 * TTM (Thanks to Kat and Birch-San for the source implementation!)
 * LCM Custom Noise (Supports different types of noise other than generic gaussian)